ygorluiz/nextstarter-stitches/README.md

 npx degit ygorluiz/nextstarter-stitches <YOUR_APP_NAME>
 ```

-2. After cloning the project, run this command: `yarn` or `yarn install`
+2. After cloning the project, run this command: `pnpm i` or `pnpm install`

 3. Then, run the development server: